A diffusion approach to Stein's method on Riemannian manifolds: Application to bounding integral (semi-)metrics

 The result of Theorem \ref{thm2} in conjunction with the first-order bound in Proposition \ref{cor1} can be used to obtain an upper bound on the 1-Wasserstein distance between certain types of random variables.
-Consider the function class
+For this we consider the function class